Delaware LLC Quick Facts

 Every Delaware LLC must have a registered agent with a physical address in Delaware.
 Since many LLC owners who choose Delaware do not live in the state, using a professional registered agent service is very common.

 Your registered agent receives legal documents, tax notices, and official state correspondence on your behalf.
-Most LLC formation services include at least one year of registered agent service in Delaware.
+Services like Northwest Registered Agent, ZenBusiness, and LegalZoom all include Delaware registered agent service with their formation packages.
+See our best LLC services comparison for full reviews.

 File a Certificate of Formation